 Web panels can be used to add HTML snippets to parts of a page.
-They could be used to display additional information on a particular build, a plan, or the system navigation.
-For more information, read up on web panels in the Atlassian documentation.
+They could be used to display additional information on the current wiki page, or JIRA issue etc. See also web panels in the Atlassian documentation.

 |The weight field is optional, and it only takes positive integers.
 Lower weights will make the panel be displayed at the top of its section.
 If blank it will appear at the end of its section.|